What is the difference in the percentages of Isopropyl Alcohol?

 Author: Sydney Solvents Date Posted:14 March 2018

-Have you noticed that there is a whole range of percentages of Isopropyl Alcohol, like 70%, 50%, 100%, 99%?
-It can be confusing to choose between them, and so we are here to help...
+Have you noticed that there is a whole range of percentages of Isopropyl Alcohol, like 70%, 99% and 100%?
+We know it can be confusing to choose between them, so we are here to help...

 Sydney Solvents sell the best range of Isopropyl Alcohol from 70%, 99% to 100%.
-It is important to understand that a lot of sellers on the market will dilute their product down with unrefined products, causing impurities within the Isopropyl Alcohol, whereas Sydney Solvents is consistently of high quality.
+It is important to understand that a lot of sellers on the market will dilute their product down with unrefined products, causing impurities within the Isopropyl Alcohol, whereas Sydney Solvents ensures our IPA is consistently high quality.

-When looking at the difference between the percentages the main is the difference of the moisture content and the strength of the Isopropyl Alcohol.
-The importance of this is when it comes to the application, which we will get to.
-Higher moisture means that is slows down the evaporation, whereas the highest percentage of 100% evaporates off very quickly leaving little to no residue.
+When discerning the difference between the varying percentages, the main factor to consider is the difference in the moisture content and the strength of the Isopropyl Alcohol.
+This is important to consider prior to application as different applications of IPA require different strengths.
+A higher moisture content means that the evaporation process is slowed down, whereas the highest percentage of 100% evaporates off very quickly leaving little to no residue.

 Here we break down each of the percentages